gast0nestevez/solvd-laba-personal-project/README.md

 Flights are specific instances of a route occurring at a particular date and time.

 #### GET api/flights?origin=X&dest=Y
-List possible flights from airport with id X to airport with id Y, or all flights if no parameters are provided.
+List all possible flights from airport with id X to airport with id Y, or all flights if no parameters are provided.

 #### POST api/flights
 Add new flight (admin only).

-#### Delete api/flights
+#### DELETE api/flights
 Delete a flight by id (admin only).